 What really stoked fans, and is probably reason why the Saturn version is considered the best, is the inclusion of a bonus game named Death Tank which can be unlocked after finding some very hard to find trinkets known as Team Dolls.
 Along with Saturn Bomberman, Death Tank quickly became one of the best party games around, allowing for up to eight players simultaneously.
 It looks like a rather simple clone of Worms but with one very important tweak: real time attacks.
 Such a simple design choice made the game a frantic masterpiece, even going so far as making Powerslave a must-have in Japan where it was known as Seireki 1999: Pharaoh no Fukkatsu.
 In fact, there is more written about Death Tank in Japan than the game that hosted it.
 Alas, this was only present for the US Saturn release and only for those adept enough to collect the challenging Team Dolls.
 Do not despair; a remake has been released on XBox Live, fleshing out this developer side project into a fully featured game.

 Despite the fanboy's cries, each version is definitely worth playing.
 The DOS version was put into production first, and it being the least favourable of the three does not make it a bad game.
 The quality of the work shows for itself.
-The sprite work is detailed with some nice animation giving them life in the interestingly designed levels that makes it more than simply a Doom clone.
+The sprite work is detailed with some nice animation giving them life in the interestingly designed levels make it more than a simple Doom clone.
 The Saturn version has gone down in history, if only for the Death Tank mini-game.
 Under the surface, it's also a revolutionary adventure way ahead of its time.
 The PlayStation version is very similar in game-play to the Saturn's but with some minor alterations to the levels making it different enough to be its own game.
 It's an almost perfectly emulated performance on PC is also far better than that of the Saturn, which I've yet to adequately get running in such a way that I can share.
 (EDIT: since writing this review, Saturn emulation has turned a corner.
 I've now included in the console version below.)